Pat Conroy (trade unionist)

-Pat Conroy (1899–1988) Copyright | Scotland's People (scotlandspeople.gov.uk) was a Scottish-Canadian trade unionist.
+Pat Conroy (1900–1988) was a Scottish-Canadian trade unionist.
 Born in Baillieston, Scotland, he began work at the age of 13 as a miner in Great Britain and joined the Miners' Federation of Great Britain.
 In 1919, he emigrated to Canada and settled in Drumheller, Alberta.
 He was a founding leader of the Canadian Congress of Labour.
 In 1949, he helped establish the International Confederation of Free Trade Unions.
 Following a dispute with other leaders, Conroy resigned in 1951.
 He died on 8 April 1988.